-10Then the governor motioned with his hand to Paul that he should speak.
-So Paul replied, and said, "Governor Felix, I know that you have judged this Jewish province for many years.
-Therefore I gladly defend myself.
-I know that you will listen to me and will judge me fairly.
-11You know that it has not been more than twelve days since I went up to Jerusalem to worship God.
-12No one can say that they saw me arguing with anyone in the temple courts because I did not do that.
-No one can say that they saw me causing people to riot in any Jewish synagogue or causing trouble anywhere else in Jerusalem, because I did not do that.
-13So they cannot prove to you the things about which they are now accusing me.
-14But I admit to you that this is true: I do worship the God that our ancestors worshiped.
-It is true that I follow the way that Jesus taught us.
-I also believe everything that Moses wrote in the laws that God gave him and everything that the other prophets wrote in their books.
-15I believe, just like these men also believe, that some day God will cause everyone who has died to become alive again, both those who were good and those who were wicked.
+10Then the governor signaled with his hand that he wanted Paul to speak.
+So Paul spoke to defend himself.
+He said, "Governor Felix, I know that you have governed this Jewish province for many years.
+Therefore I am eager to defend myself to you {because I know that you will listen to me and will judge me fairly}.
+11You can easily confirm that I went to Jerusalem to worship God just 12 days ago.
+12No one can say truthfully that they saw me arguing with anyone in the temple courts, because I did not do that.
+No one can say truthfully that they saw me causing people to riot in any Jewish synagogue or causing trouble anywhere else in Jerusalem, because I did not do that.
+13So they cannot prove to you the things of which they are now accusing me.
+14But I admit to you that this is true: I live as Jesus taught us to live.
+They claim that makes me different from other Jews, but that is how I obey the God whom our Jewish ancestors worshiped.
+I also believe everything that Moses wrote in the laws that God gave him and everything that the prophets wrote in their books.
+15I believe, just as these men also believe, that some day God will cause everyone who has died to live again.
+God will do this both for those who were good and for those who were wicked.
 16Because I believe that day will come, I always try to do what pleases God and what other people think is right.
-17After I had been in other places for several years, I returned to lerusalem to bring some money to my fellow lews who are poor, 18Some lews from Asia saw me in the temple courts after I had completed the ritual that allows one to worship God.
-There was no crowd with me, and I was not causing people to riot.
-19But it was those Jews who caused the people to riot.
-They should be here in front of you to accuse me, if they think that I did something wrong.
+17Let me tell you why I was in Jerusalem.
+After I had been in other places for several years, I returned there to bring some money to help my fellow Jews who were poor.
+While I was there, I also offered sacrifices in the temple courtyard.
+18Some Jews from Asia saw me offering those sacrifices in the temple courtyard.
+I had completed the ritual that allowed me to worship God there.
+There was no crowd with me.
+I was not causing anyone to riot.
+19No, it was those Jews from the province of Asia who caused the people to riot!
+And they should really be here in your court to accuse me if they think that I have done anything wrong.
 20But if they do not want to do that, these Jewish men who are here should tell you what they think I did that was wrong when I defended myself in their council.
-21They might say that I did something wrong when I shouted, 'You are judging me today because I believe that God will cause all people who have died to become alive again."
+21They might say that I did this one thing wrong: When I was in their council, I shouted, 'You are judging me today because I believe that God will cause all the people who have died to live again."

-22Felix already knew much about what people called the Way, and so he stopped the trial.
-He said to them, "Later, when Commander Lysias comes down here, I will decide this case."
-23Then he told the officer who was guarding Paul to take Paul back to the prison and make sure that Paul was guarded all the time.
-But he said that Paul was not to be chained, and if his friends came to visit him, the officer should allow them to help Paul in any way that they wanted to.
+22Now Felix already knew much about the group people called the Way, and so he stopped the trial.
+He said to the Jewish leaders, "Later, when Commander Lysias comes here, I will decide this case."
+23Then Governor Felix told the officer who was guarding Paul to take Paul back to the prison.
+But he told him to allow Paul to do things freely in the prison.
+He also said that if Paul's friends came to visit him, the officer should allow them to help Paul in any way that they wanted to.